 There’s clearly a lot to love here, but complaints aren’t too hard to find.
 For one, it’s as repetitive as any shooter – perhaps more so because your fragile health and limited combat options mean there’s only a few ways to be effective.
 One of the highlights of any John Woo film is how varied and tightly choreographed those gun battles are.
 The limitations of a computer game with only a handful of animations mean you won’t see anything close to gun ballet here.
 Instead, it will be one awkward dive after another, dropping enemies with the same, stiff, pre-coded death falls.

 I also personally had a problem with the guns.
-They’re all balanced well, but also all on the weak side.
+They’re all balanced well among each other, but also all on the weak side.
 The twin pistols are probably the most fun, but also wildly inaccurate.
 The shotgun and Desert Eagle are the most powerful, but too slow to use in larger groups.
 The SMGs increase your chances of landing a critical headshot, but chew through ammo like popcorn.
 The result is that I was constantly rotating through the arsenal.
 It’s good for variety, I suppose, but I never felt like I had a “default” weapon I knew I could always rely on.
 Each gun is so situational that plenty of reloads resulted when one of the frequent ambushes found me holding a weapon suddenly not up to the task.